dotmesh-io/docs/hugo/content/tutorials/collaboration.md

 +++
 draft = false
-title = "Collaborating"
+title = "3.
+Collaborating with Dotmesh"
-synopsis = "Using Dotmesh to collaborate" knowledgelevel = ""
-date = 2017-12-21T11:27:29Z
-order = "1"
+synopsis = "Using Dotmesh to share problem states with a colleague" knowledgelevel = "" date = 2017-12-21T11:27:29Z order = "1"